 For additional information on suggested accommodations, please review the Individualized Learning Plan & 504 Plan Suggested Accommodations document.

-Ensuring the confidentiality of the student’s information pursuant to the IDEA and FERPA, Indiana Online staff will only share the student’s accommodations with the student’s teacher(s) and correspond with only permissible staff in the student’s sponsor school district (e.g., the special education case manager).
-Indiana Online staff and/or teacher may contact the student’s sponsor or case manager to discuss relevant information regarding the student (including the provision of accommodations).
+Ensuring the confidentiality of the student’s information pursuant to IDEA and FERPA, Indiana Online staff will only share the student’s accommodations with the student’s teacher(s) and correspond with permissible staff in the student’s sponsor school district (e.g., the special education case manager).
+Indiana Online staff and/or teachers may contact the student’s counselor or case manager to discuss relevant information regarding the student including the provision of accommodations.

-If the student is already enrolled in an Indiana Online course and there are changes or new information, the school should email a summary of the student’s recommended educational accommodations and supports, along with the name and contact information of the student’s counselor or case manager to Allyssya Gossett at firstname.lastname@example.org.
+If the student is already enrolled in an Indiana Online course and there are changes or new information, the school should email a summary of the student’s recommended educational accommodations and supports, along with the name and contact information of the student’s counselor and/or case manager to Allyssya Gossett at email@example.com.